Dymnix/pokeemerald-speedchoice/README.md

 * You will not be able to hand Steven the letter for his item unless the Letter is in your inventory.
 * Dock in Slateport will not acknowledge the Devon Goods unless you have them in your inventory, making them required to access the Slateport Museum, as well as Route 110 without a bike.
 * Add berry trees to pool??????????????
 * Battle Frontier facilities will have one check each for defeating the brain.
 No progress items will be placed beyond the first brain fights.
-Additionally, pokemon and level restrictions will be lifted (yes, you can bring your Level 70 Mewtwo into the Level 50 mode), and some facilities will be restructured to require less rounds per run (Such as 4 battles in Battle Factory verses 7 per run).
 * Other possible changes as I think of them.

 ## See also